raspberrypilearning/sonic-pi-taster-old/README.md

 ## Step 4: Using Functions

-Currently, your Sonic Pi version of 'Frère Jacques' is playing in a set key.
+Currently, your Sonic Pi version of *Frère Jacques* is playing in a set key.
 It always plays the same notes from the same octave.
 To give your program the ability to use a different set of notes we can use a function.

 Functions are a named group of statements.
-You could put the first part of 'Frère Jacques' in a function like this:
+You could put the first part of *Frère Jacques* in a function like this:

 ```ruby
 def frere